VictorrOG19/Zen-Bot/README.md

 # Zen-Bot
-Prototype of a Discord Bot
+Prototype of a Discord Bot.